 In this proof-of-concept project, Dr. Xiaoqin Wu and her team at Lawrence Berkeley National Laboratory will assess the ecotoxicity of novel PFAS-free formulations on terrestrial plants and soil invertebrates.
-Chronic toxicities of the test formulations will be studied to determine which chemicals within the formulations have high bioconcentration potential in biota samples via nontarget analysis. ( Project Webpage)
+Chronic toxicities of the test formulations will be studied to determine which chemicals within the formulations have high bioconcentration potential in biota samples via nontarget analysis. ( Project Overview)

 At the U.S. Army Public Health Center, Dr. Michael Quinn and his team are comparing the toxicities of PFAS-free formulations relative to the short-chain AFFF formulations currently used.
-Chronic exposure experiments will be completed on wild mice to provide a ranking of the relative toxicities of each formulation. ( Project Webpage)
+Chronic exposure experiments will be completed on wild mice to provide a ranking of the relative toxicities of each formulation. ( Project Overview)

 Dr. Ed Wirth from National Oceanic and Atmospheric Administration (NOAA) and his team will develop ecotoxicological data and determine the relative toxicities of PFAS-free formulations compared with AFFF formulations containing fluorosurfactants, by developing empirical data for chronic toxicity to fish and aquatic invertebrates.
-Results of this project will support a holistic environmental assessment of candidate PFAS-free firefighting formulations for DoD site managers. ( Project Webpage)
+Results of this project will support a holistic environmental assessment of candidate PFAS-free firefighting formulations for DoD site managers. ( Project Overview)

 At EA Engineering Science and Technology, Inc., Dr. Jamie Suski and her team are quantifying the potential ecotoxicity of PFAS-free formulations to aquatic and terrestrial species and comparing to the product toxicity of the new generation short-chain PFAS-containing AFFF.
-Using multi-taxa ecotoxicity studies with acute and chronic exposure durations, the project results will further the understanding of environmental and ecological concerns associated with PFAS-free formulations and the new generation AFFF formulations currently in use. ( Project Webpage)
+Using multi-taxa ecotoxicity studies with acute and chronic exposure durations, the project results will further the understanding of environmental and ecological concerns associated with PFAS-free formulations and the new generation AFFF formulations currently in use. ( Project Overview)

 Dr. Roman Kuperman from the U.S. Army Chemical Biological Center and his team are developing ecological data for candidate PFAS-free formulations and determining their relative toxicities by developing empirical data for chronic toxicity of these formulations for soil invertebrates and terrestrial plants.
-These results will provide critical data to decision makers for use in environment, safety, and occupational health evaluations of new technologies and risk-based decisions. ( Project Webpage)
+These results will provide critical data to decision makers for use in environment, safety, and occupational health evaluations of new technologies and risk-based decisions. ( Project Overview)

 Dr. Jason Hoverman from Purdue University and his team will assess the relative toxicity to aquatic species of PFAS-free formulations.
-Through chronic exposure tests with zooplankton and larval amphibians, an improved understanding of the effects of these PFAS-free formulations on the reproduction, growth, and development of aquatic species in North America will be developed. ( Project Web Page)
+Through chronic exposure tests with zooplankton and larval amphibians, an improved understanding of the effects of these PFAS-free formulations on the reproduction, growth, and development of aquatic species in North America will be developed. ( Project Overview)